 His break with the papacy was part of a new idea he’d formed of the Church.

 Wyclif’s concept of the Church was prescient in its foreshadowing of what John Calvin would later propose.
-Wyclif said the church was less a visible institution as it was an invisible body of the elect; men & women chosen by God to be saved.
-Their salvation was a work of God’s sovereignty, & not subject to the ministrations of priests.
+Wyclif said the church was less a visible institution as it was an invisible body of the elect; men and women chosen by God to be saved.
+Their salvation was a work of God’s sovereignty, and not subject to the ministrations of priests.

-Building on this, Wyclif challenged a whole range of medieval beliefs and practices: pardons, indulgences, absolutions, pilgrimages, the worship of images, the adoration of the saints, the treasury of their merit, & the distinction between venial and mortal sins.
+Building on this, Wyclif challenged a whole range of medieval beliefs and practices: pardons, indulgences, absolutions, pilgrimages, the worship of images, the adoration of the saints, the treasury of merit, and the distinction between venial and mortal sins.